Entering First-Year, Full-time Students

 Given the current political and social climate, Barbri supports entering first-year students who plan to use their law degree to become change agents.
-The “One Lawyer Can Change the World” Scholarship supports ten entering law students with the following financial awards: first prize - $10,000 scholarship; second prize - $5,000 scholarship; eight runners-up - $1,000 scholarship.
-All scholarship awards are paid directly to each finalist’s law school on Aug.
-1, 2021, as a credit towards their first-year fall semester tuition.
+The “One Lawyer Can Change the World” Scholarship supports 10 entering law students with the following financial awards: First place - $10,000; Second place - $5,000; eight runners-up - $1,000.
+All scholarship awards are paid directly to each finalist’s law school.

 Cabaniss Johnston Scholarship

-The $5,000 Cabaniss Johnston Scholarship aims to recognize and assist academically outstanding second-year law students who are also Alabama residents, and, further, to help promising law students become lawyers who will make a positive impact on society.
+The annual $5000 Cabaniss Johnston Scholarship aims to recognize and assist academically outstanding second-year law students who are also Alabama residents, and, further, to help promising law students become lawyers who will make a positive impact on society.
 The scholarship was endowed in 1987 by the law firm of Cabaniss Johnston Gardner Dumas and O’Neal; the Alabama Law Foundation administers the scholarship.
-The scholarship is awarded annually.
-The application deadline is the first Friday of June.
-Apply
+Learn More

 Dolan Dobrinsky Rosenblum Bluestein (DDRB) Lawyers Legal Scholarship

 The DDRB Lawyers Legal Scholarship, worth $1500, is designed to help one law school student pay for their tuition costs.
 Admitted law school students attending an accredited law school in the U.S. with a minimum of 3.5 GPA.
-"Pass" will be accepted for binary grading systems.
-Applications must be submitted by Jan.
-31, 2022.
 Learn More and Apply

 The Ehline Law Firm of Los Angeles Scholarship Funds